Where you can study

 - Pacific Adventist University (external link)

-If you're from Indonesia, Laos or Cambodia you may be eligible to undertake English language training in your home country prior to taking up your study in New Zealand.
+If you're from Cambodia, Laos, Myanmar or Indonesia, you may be eligible to undertake English language training in your home country prior to taking up your study in New Zealand.
 Further information will be provided to successful scholarship candidates.

 English language training is available at these institutions: